Sanix-Darker/sanixdk.xyz/content/blogs/how-to-add-website-analytics-using-only-nginx.md

 But hey, making mistakes makes you grow (Spoiler alert am still DUMB af, at this day).

-So, the problem with building something html/markdown only is that you don't have JS involves... at tbh, that was the first point (not because i hate modern JS :wink:);  Therefore, it was a 'NO google analytics' for me... (it's basically a win win... i hate Google Tracking every single aspect of my life).
+So, the problem with building something html/markdown only is that you don't have JS involves... and tbh, that was the first point (not because i hate modern JS *heavy :wink: to my JS homies*);

+Therefore, it was a 'NO GO on google analytics' for me...

-Was it worth it, NO, will i do that again, HELL YEAH!
+Was it worth it? *ABSOLUTELLY NO*, will i do that again, *OH, HELL YEAH*!

 ANYWAY... let's jump into it, shall we ?